reactjs/react.dev/src/content/learn/extracting-state-logic-into-a-reducer.md

 <Hint>

-The `dispatch` function is already available in both of these components because it was passed as a prop.
+The `dispatch` function is already available in both of these Components because it was passed as a prop.
 So you need to call `dispatch` with the corresponding action object.

 To check the action object shape, you can look at the reducer and see which `action` fields it expects to see.
 For example, the `changed_selection` case in the reducer looks like this: